juseljuk/watsonx-orchestrate-workshop/part2b-bob-custom-rules/README.md

 ```
 Bob, create a new agent called "test-rules-agent" that demonstrates you're following the watsonx Orchestrate development conventions.
 ```
+>NOTE: Bob might work for a while.
+Be patient 😇 and let it create the agent and all the other files.
+Keep your eye on the chat as well, since Bob might ask you to confirm some of the actions.

 **What to observe:**
 - ✅ Bob should save the agent YAML in the `agents/` directory